Jozo Zovko: Marian apparitions in Medjugorje

-Communist Authorities
+Communist authorities

 From the middle to the end of July 1981 both, the police and officials of the Communist League were demanding that the evening mass be discontinued.
 Sullivan wrote that he asked the visionaries to ask the Madonna about that and her reply was, "Continue to celebrate Mass".
-Zovko refused to stop the evening mass and the children, in order to protect the church, started to gather outside on Podrdo.
+Zovko refused to stop the evening mass and the children, in order to protect the church, started to gather outside on Podbrdo.
 This enraged the government officials and as a result, they became more violent.

-On August 11 Zovko was summoned to the Communist Party headquarters in Mostar to be given a final warning - to stop the people from meeting on Podrodo.
-The communist authorities also wanted the evening Mass to be stopped.
+On August 11 Zovko was summoned to the Communist Party headquarters in Mostar to be given a final warning - to stop the people from meeting on Podbrdo.
+The communist authorities also wanted the evening mass to be stopped.
 He refused once again.
 On August 17 the authorities arrested Zovko on the charge of sedition.
 Zovko was accused of making hostile and malicious allusions to the Yugoslav political system in two of his sermons, when he used the words "as a prison system and a ‘40-year-long slavery’ in which the people were exposed to ‘false teachings,’” according to Perica Vjekoslav.
-One of these sermons was presented on 11 July 1981 at the Saint James Church and the second one was presented two weeks later when Bishop Zanic's visited Medjugorje, according to the indictment.
+One of these sermons was presented on 11 July 1981 at the Saint James Church and the second one was presented two weeks later when Bishop Žanić's visited Medjugorje, according to the indictment.
 Perica Vjekoslav wrote that the state prosecutor said that the false teachings allegation was interpreted as an "attack on the League of Communists of Yugoslavia, Marxism, and self-management socialism."

 On October 19, 1981 the visionaries were asked by the Madonna to fast on bread and water for a week while praying for Zovko.
 Rene Laurentin wrote that at that time she gave them a vision of Zovko in his prison cell and he "tells them not to be afraid for him, that everything was well."
 On October 21 Zovko was given a speedy trial in one day and was convicted of sedition.

 According to Rene Laurentin, when the visionaries voiced concern for Zovko, the Madonna said that "Jozo looks well and he greets you warmly.
 Do not fear for Jozo.
 He is a saint.
 I have already told you."
 She also said that his punishment would be announced the next day and would not be severe.
 The next morning his sentence was announced and was reduced to 3 1/2 years in prison.
 Paul Kengor wrote, that the communists, in their persecution, "also smashed up the church, broke and scattered religious articles and generally ransacked the parish."

 In February 1983 the communists released Zovko after 18 months of hard labor.
 The condition upon his release was not to return to Medjugorje.
 According to Sullivan, he "emerged from prison gaunt, ashen, and nearly deaf in one ear,".
 He was then appointed a vicar in Tihaljina near Grude and remained in close touch with Medjugorje.